michaelmp/meta2d/README.md

 The demo files are a great place to start.
 You may want to read them in the following order:
-1  layer.html - How a MetaContext is many Contexts in one.
+1  layer.html - How a MetaContext uses multiple canvases.
-2  entity.html - The scene model & tag selection.
+2  entity.html - The scene model & tags.
+3  drawing.html - Introduction to Drawings and the double-buffer.
-3  cache1.html - Do not repeat yourself.
+4  cache1.html - Do not repeat yourself.
-4  mouse.html - Use cached bitmaps for mouse interaction.
-5  cache2.html - Static offscreen pixel cacheing.
-6  cache3.html - Dynamic offscreen pixel cacheing.

 How to Build
 ------------